GooseyHonker/RecursiveSimplicity/README.md

 Release of Any and All Liability Disclaimer
 =

-This **Release of Any and All Liability Disclaimer** (“Disclaimer”) applies to the book **NeuroSimplicity** by Charlie Miller.
+This **Release of Any and All Liability Disclaimer** (“Disclaimer”) applies to the contents of **NeuroSimplicity** by Charlie Miller.
 Please read this Disclaimer carefully.
-By reading this book, you acknowledge and agree to the terms set forth below.
+By reading these contents, you acknowledge and agree to the terms set forth below.

 ## 1. Purpose